+Stockton-on-Tees is a market town in North East England with the River Tees flowing through the heart of the area.
 Stockton town centre is currently undergoing a £20 million redevelopment, which will result in the area experiencing the greatest degree of physical change for a century with the plans building on the areas major assets, in particular the river corridor, and the transformation of former industrial areas and the town centre also being a key focus.

-The goal is to enhance the ambiance and quality of the surroundings, which is reflected in the vision for the regeneration: “To deliver a step change in the quality of place, and use it to help deliver the sustainable economic and social renaissance of Stockton on Tees”.
+The goal is to enhance the ambiance and quality of the surroundings, which is reflected in the vision for the regeneration: "To deliver a step change in the quality of place, and use it to help deliver the sustainable economic and social renaissance of Stockton-on-Tees".

 The transformation of the banks of the River Tees was a significant part of the town centre regeneration scheme, with the aim of drawing visitors and local people to the river as part of their time in the town centre, supporting the areas businesses and housing developments and also encouraging further regeneration on the waterfront.

 The challenge was to breathe new life into Stockton’s greatest asset in a sustainable manner, transforming the under-utilised riverside.
 Lighting was always set to be a part of this transformation but not to the extent of the final solution.